exclusive: artist cyril duval’s explosive inauguration day video | watch | i-D

-Fluent in the visual language of corporate identity and advertising, the artist—one-third of the stylish art-and-fashion collective Shanzhai Biennial—has collaborated with many brands, instantly recognizable to an attuned audience: Paris boutique colette, Commes des Garçons, and DIS magazine.
+Fluent in the visual language of corporate identity and advertising, the artist—one-third of the stylish art-and-fashion collective Shanzhai Biennial—has collaborated with many brands, instantly recognisable to an attuned audience: Paris boutique Colette, Commes des Garçons, and DIS magazine.
 Duval also designed Bernhard Willhelm's Tokyo boutique.

 For his first film, NUII, the French artist reveals his catharsis in destroying the products, and debris, of a capitalist system.
 The camera follows a pair of unnamed figures, dressed in black under the blazing midday sun with a menacing soundscape of Bill Clinton speeches and ambient music.
 The two travel over train tracks into Rice, an abandoned ghost town near the border of Nevada, and East Jesus, at the very end of the drying Salton Sea, taking the hostage ornaments to meet their fate: an enraged baseball bat and, eventually, a flame.